Home Crosses Pagan symbols & customs Site search

 Crop circle

-The Sun is the preserver of life; some will go as far as to say the creator of life, unless you happen to be stuck in the desert of course (see Journey to the Sun).
-As controller of the actions of planets and their moons, no one doubts its power and has for a long time been considered by man to be generally a good thing.
+The sun is a preserver of life; unless you happen to be stuck in the desert of course.
+As controller of the actions of planets and their moons, no one doubts its power and has for a long time been considered by mankind to be generally a good thing.
 So good, in fact, that it's been worshipped as a god for thousands of years.
 It was named by the ancient Egyptians, Ra.

 Ra

-To some people the Sun was Ra, to others the Sun was just Ra's eye.
+To some people the sun was Ra, to others the sun was just Ra's eye.
 Consequently Ra was symbolised as either a circle, or a circle with a central dot for the iris.
-The Sun has been symbolised in several other forms, some of which have included rays (just a coincidence that Ra is pronounced ray).
+The sun has been symbolised in several other forms, some of which have included rays (just a coincidence that Ra is pronounced ray).
 And these rays sometimes give the appearance of spokes, making the symbol look like a wheel with its hub being the iris.
-(The symbol of a circle with a centre dot was also used to symbolise gold in alchemy; gold being the most precious metal and therefore associated with the greatest god, the Sun.)

 Taranis

-The Taranis symbol is neither a cross nor represents the Sun, but some people refer to this as a Sun Cross.
+The Taranis symbol is neither a cross nor a representation of the sun, but some people refer to this as a Sun Cross.

 Wheels appear in crosses more often than we might think.
-See for example the Bezel Cross.
+See for example the Bezel Cross and the Dharma Cross.

 More...